th3sabbir/Simple-Blog-System/README.md

-# BlogSystem: A Dynamic PHP Blogging Platform
+# Blogify: A Dynamic Simple Blogging Platform

-BlogSystem is a feature-rich, modern blogging platform built with PHP and MySQL.
+Blogify is a feature-rich, modern blogging platform built with PHP and MySQL.
 It provides a complete solution for creating, managing, and sharing content, with features designed for both writers and readers.

 **Live Demo**: [http://blogify.myartsonline.com](http://blogify.myartsonline.com)